 Listen to this track by musically multifaceted three-headed hit machine The Police.
-It’s their 1981 hit “Spirits In A Material World” as taken from their fourth record, Ghost In The Machine.
+It’s their 1981 hit “Spirits In The Material World” as taken from their fourth record, Ghost In The Machine.
 The song, which is the opening track of the album, is the third of four singles from the album, scoring top twenty chart positions in Europe and in North America, and marking something of a second phase in the life of the band.

 Up until this point, the sound of the band had relied heavily upon the dynamics of the three players, to be very easily translated into a live setting.
-But, “Spirits In A Material World”, and Ghost In The Machine in general represented a break from this approach.
+But, “Spirits In The Material World”, and Ghost In The Machine in general represented a break from this approach.

-The reggae-influenced verse and rock chorus upon which they’d built their sound makes something of a return in “Spirits In A Material World”.
+The reggae-influenced verse and rock chorus upon which they’d built their sound makes something of a return in “Spirits In The Material World”.
 But, the sonic landscape is completely different, even if the Police sound is consistant, rhythmically speaking.
 This is a claustrophobic, mechanized sound that is driven by the hard lines of the synthesizers instead of being centered around the guitar-bass-drums playing of the three members.
 Even Sting’s lead vocal sounds cold and distant.
 Andy Summers’ vibrant and nuanced guitar work is present, yet buried under this new sonic veneer.

 So, this record represented a redefined Police.
 But, was it for the better or for the worse?
 Could it be a bit of both?